 If you use my code (or try and fail to use my code) then please send an email to the address on my uni.lu page saying roughly what you used it for and how you got on.
 Its always interesting for me to hear from people solving actual problems with my work.

 The FRESHS (Flexible Rare Event Sampling Harness System) code is online here.
 This is a parallel execution toolkit to combine the SPRES and FFS sampling algorithms with the LAMMPS, Gromacs and ESPResSo simulation programs (or with your own self-written code).

 Full text of the paper which gives an in-depth look at the SPRES algorithm is behind a paywall at J Chem Phys, however you will find an earlier version of the paper on arXiv.

 I have written a library implementing the techniques documented in this open access J Chem Theory Comput article as a plugin for AMBER.
-This will be included in the next release (AMBER14), however if you don't use AMBER or if you can't wait until 2014 then I am happy to email you the library on request as an open source module to plug into your own code.
+This is now available as part of the AmberTools14 release.

 I recently embarked on a rewrite of the tumbling cross-section code which has garnered about 200 citations since I knocked it together as a PhD student with the help of sundry individuals from Alison Ashcroft's group.
 The idea is very simple, just sample over orientations of the molecule to estimate tumbling cross section, thence to find the friction with a buffer gas as it moves through the spectrometer.
 Somtimes simple things are also interesting and fun.